SoftInstigate/restheart-website/docs/security/secure-connection-to-mongodb.md

 })
 ```

-    We need to provide the MongoDB user authentication credentials in the RESTHeart Platform Core configuration file: see docs.
+    We need to provide the MongoDB user authentication credentials in the RESTHeart Core configuration file: see docs.

-We’ll use the restheart-platform-core.yml example configuration file that comes with RESTHeart Platform download package (you find it in the etc directory)
+We’ll use the restheart-platform-core.yml example configuration file that comes with RESTHeart download package (you find it in the etc directory)

 ``` bash